With Access to the Right Tools, Africa will Help Feed the World

 Numbers tell the story.

 Different types of soil and crops require different kinds and amounts of fertilizer, so some variability is normal.
 Farmers in arid Kuwait use more than 1,000 kg of fertilizer per hectare.
-In the United States, the rate is 126.2 kg.
-In India and China—the world’s most populous countries—it’s 209.4 kg and 383.3 kg, respectively.
+Aux Etats-Unis, the rate is 126.2 kg.
+In India and China—the world’s most populous countries—it’s 209.4 kg and 383.3 kg, respectivement.

 Yet the World Bank’s data also show that the biggest differences are a matter of money.
-Farmers in high-income countries use 140.7 kg per hectare and in middle-income countries they use 167.9 kg per hectare.
-The rate for low-income countries is just 14.4 kg per hectare.
+Farmers in high-income countries use 140.7 kg per hectare and in middle-income countries they use 167.9 kg par hectare.
+The rate for low-income countries is just 14.4 kg par hectare.

 Is it any wonder that Africa is home to about one-sixth of the planet’s people, but it produces only a tiny fraction of the world’s food?